mzst123/Xdrip-Lipo-Board/README.md

 # Xdrip-Lipo-Board
-Xdrip on a printed circuit board
+Xdrip on a printed circuit board!

-Here you can find the Eagle files for the Xdrip-Lipo-Board

-You can also order the PCB directly here: https://oshpark.com/shared_projects/IuYnoGB9
+You can order the PCB directly here: https://oshpark.com/shared_projects/IuYnoGB9

 # Features